Tahul/vscode-commit-prompt/README.md

 ## ⁉️ Why?

-[I](https://github.com/Tahul) would like to improve my *commit* / *issues* flow that currently is source of friction to my code sessions.
+[I](https://github.com/Tahul) would like to improve my *commit* / *issues* flow that currently is the source of friction to my code sessions.

 Switching between my _issues tracker_, my _code editor_ and the _Git CLI_ is the flow that takes most of my time outside of coding.

-Also, I'm used to sending giant commits and that causes me pain everytime I review my git history.
+Also, I'm used to sending giant commits and that causes me pain every time I review my git history.

-This aims to be a minimal, fast and efficient way to improve my workflow and reduce friction.
+This aims to be a minimal, fast, and efficient way to improve my workflow and reduce friction.
 Maybe it could be yours too?

 ## 👨‍💻 Credits